 The more challenging question might be: Is my desire to avoid my kid’s suffering actually a desire to avoid my own suffering?

-Unnecessary suffering should be avoided, but when we don’t allow our kids to grow up they end up suffering much more later in life.
+Unnecessary suffering should be avoided, but when we don’t allow our kids to grow up, they end up suffering much more later.
 This problem can even get handed down to our children’s children.

-A young bird never expected to leave the nest and look for food will never appreciate the value – and joy – of flight.
+A young bird never expected to leave the nest will never appreciate the value – and joy – of flight.
 If children never learn the value of work and money, they’ll have a distorted view of the world for the rest of their lives.

 But what if they get hooked on drugs or get (someone) pregnant?

-Again, big risks and dangers are real.
+Again, risk and danger are real.
 So accept them.
 No amount of worry will eliminate these possibilities.
 But dialog with your kids can help reduce them.
 If you come at them with exaggerated fear, they’ll either copy your worry habits or simply tune you out.
 But if you attempt to engage with them at their level, as well as with sincerity about yourself, then they just might think twice.

 When bad things happen